aileftech/snap-admin/README.md

 dbadmin.modelsPackage=put.your.models.package.here
 ```

-The last step is to annotate your `@SpringBootApplication` class containing the `main` method with the following:
+Now annotate your `@SpringBootApplication` class containing the `main` method with the following:

 ```
 @ImportAutoConfiguration(DbAdminAutoConfiguration.class)